Mike Gesicki Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Season Stats

-- So far this season, 18.4% of the 554 passes thrown by his team have gone Gesicki's way.

-- Gesicki has seen the ball thrown his way nine times in the red zone this season, 12.5% of his team's 72 red zone pass attempts.
+- With nine targets in the red zone this season, Gesicki has been on the receiving end of 12.5% of his team's 72 red zone pass attempts.

 - The Dolphins have run 59.1% passing plays and 40.9% rushing plays this season.
 They rank 21st in the NFL in scoring.